WhazzItToYa/whazzittoya.github.io/StreamerBot/StreamerbotForDevelopers.md

 * As their name implies, **global variables** exist independently of any action.
 You can set their value in one action, and get the value in another.
 * You can't substitute them directly into your values as you can with arguments: you first need to Get them into an argument, and then use the "`%...%`" syntax to substitute the argument.
   * *Except* "persisted global variables" can be substituted with the "~" character: `~myGlobalVar~`
-* Speaking of which, there are 4 categories of global variables, which occupy different namespaces:
+* Speaking of which, there are 4 categories of global variables, which occupy different namespaces (i.e., they are Get and Set independently of each other, and can contain different values, even if they have the same name):
   * Persisted global vars: Their values are retained across SBot runs.
   * Temporary (non-persisted) global vars: The values go away when SBot is closed.
   * Persisted User vars: have a different value for each user, and are saved across runs.